Mohd1969/Power-BI-projects-/README.md

 # Health Care analysis

-This Power BI report presents a detailed analysis of Health care .
-The dashboard provides insights into Diagnosis, Departments, visit dates , and Treatment Costs using interactive visuals and KPIs.
+This Power BI report presents a detailed analysis of Health care data The dashboard provides insights into Diagnosis, Departments, visit dates , and Treatment Costs using interactive visuals and KPIs.

 ## 📊 Key Features